berktiryakiler/TCP-Messenger/README.md

 # TCP Messenger
- Very simple TCP Server-Client chat application.
+ Very simple TCP Server-Client chat application made with Qt.

  - Server and Client are in one app, so you can choose whether you want to be Server or Client.
  - You can use this app for your local network between computers.